Guillermo del Toro's Pinocchio: Writing

 Most versions of the story take place in a fairy tale environment.
 Del Toro's film resituates the story in Fascist Italy between World War I and World War II, during the rise of Benito Mussolini.
 Pinocchio thus awakens in a society of people who behave like obedient puppets.
 By contrast, Pinocchio is independent and irrepressible.
 He cannot bring himself to abide by the rules or submit to authority figures, even when he encounters Mussolini himself, and then the spirit of Death, in limbo.
 Gustafson was drawn to this characterization of Pinocchio, newly born, arriving in the world fresh and unaware of consequences.
-Over the course of the narrative, Pinocchio awakens to his latent humanity, and in the end chooses to become mortal in order to save the life of Gepetto.
-Del Toro chose to move away the original book's apparent agenda, which seemed to seek to repress the spirits of children.
-It seemed to encourage blind obedience, to parents and other authority figures.
-He saw the development of Pinocchio's autonomy as a virtue.
+Over the course of the narrative, Pinocchio awakens to his latent humanity, and in the end chooses to become mortal in order to save the life of Geppetto.
+Del Toro chose to move away the original book's apparent agenda, which can be interpreted as a moral tale that seeks to repress the spirits of children, encouraging blind obedience to parents and other authority figures.
+Del Toro, however, saw the development of Pinocchio's autonomy as a virtue.
 Del Toro's film is oriented around self discovery and moral agency.
-Del Toro's sought to explore aspects of father-son relationships, such as Gepetto's initial inability to accept Pinocchio as his own being, more than just Carlo's replacement.
-Gepetto struggles with guilt about the disruptiveness of the "freakish monster" that the town rejects initially.
-Some themes of this work may seen in previous works such as The Devil's Backbone (2001), Pan's Labyrinth (2006), and The Shape of Water (2017).
+Del Toro's sought to explore aspects of father-son relationships, such as Geppetto's initial inability to accept Pinocchio as his own being, more than just Carlo's replacement.
+Geppetto struggles with guilt about the disruptiveness of the "freakish monster" that the town rejects initially.
+Some themes of this work may seen in previous works such as The Devil's Backbone (2001), Pan's Labyrinth (2006) and The Shape of Water (2017).
 These three films also explore the humanity of those, like Pinocchio, who are perceived as different.